What was extortion at common law

 At common-law a court of law obtained property from one person and gave it to another.
 Therefore Courts of law required juries because juries do not use official acts.
-This is why an action for replevin was in a Court of law and not a court of equity, because the Court would obtain property and give it to another.
+This is why an action for replevin was in a Court of law and not a court of equity, because the jury would obtain property and give it to another.

 Courts of equity